SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 In detail `com.sap.xs2.security.container.SecurityContext` wraps the Spring `SecurityContext`, which stores by default the information in `ThreadLocal`s.
 In order to avoid memory leaks it is recommended to remove the current thread's value for garbage collection.

 Note that Spring `SecurityContext` is thread-bound and is NOT propagated to child-threads.
-This [Baeldung tutorial: Spring Security Context Propagation article](https://www.baeldung.com/spring-security-async-principal-propagation) more information on how to propagate the context.
+This [Baeldung tutorial: Spring Security Context Propagation article](https://www.baeldung.com/spring-security-async-principal-propagation) provides more information on how to propagate the context.

 ## Usage